zlypher/msbuild-basics/README.md

 ## Preparation

-Before you get started, make sure that `msbuild` is installed and added to your PATH.
+Before you get started, make sure that `msbuild` is installed and added to your `PATH`.
 MSBuild should be at least in version 15.

 ```console
 $ msbuild /version